js18user/Notification-service/README.md

 - Async/await
 - Asyncpg
 - SQL
-- Postgresql 15  DBaaS  or Localhost
+- Postgresql 18
 - JS
 - CSS
 - HTML
 - Logging/loguru
 - aio_pika
+- Uvocorn
-- Hypercorn(QUIC)
+- BackgroundTasks/Celery

 Statement of the problem (Technical specifications for programming) It is necessary to develop a mailing management service.